Jump to:

 Imaging

-1. Screening mammography is recommended by ACS guidelines to be offered to women at average risk at 40 years old (risk/benefit discussion) and required annually from ages 45-54.
-Women ages 55 and older can get screening every other year.7
+• Screening mammography for average-risk women is recommended by ACS guidelines to be offered starting at 40-45 years old based on a risk/benefit discussion, and recommended annually from ages 45-54, and every other year for ages 55-75.19

-2. According to the United States Preventive Services Task Force, screening is recommended every other year from ages 50-74.
-(USPTF)14
+• According to the United States Preventive Services Task Force (USPSTF), screening is recommended every other year from ages 40-74.20

-3. Ultrasound may be used as an adjunct to mammogram.
+• Ultrasound may be used as an adjunct to mammogram.
 This is typically recommended in node-negative cancer, for women with dense breast tissue to visualize breast changes that are difficult to see on mammogram, and to guide biopsies.
-Addition of ultrasound to mammogram increases both detection of cancer and false positive rate.15
+Addition of ultrasound to mammogram increases both detection of cancer and false positive rate.21

-4. MRI (Magnetic Resonance Imaging) is recommended for patients with higher risk of developing breast cancer and to determine the extent of the cancer.
+• MRI (Magnetic Resonance Imaging) is recommended for patients with higher risk of developing breast cancer and to determine the extent of the cancer.
 Although more expensive than ultrasound, MRI may detect cancers missed by mammogram or ultrasound, but also increase false positive rate.
-The sensitivity of mammogram, ultrasound, and MRI together is very high.15
+The sensitivity of mammogram, ultrasound, and MRI together is very high.9

-6. Scintimammography, positron emission mammography (PEM), electrical impedance imaging (EIT), and elastography are all types of breast imaging being studied for use in women.
-7
+• Scintimammography, positron emission mammography (PEM), electrical impedance imaging (EIT), and elastography are all types of breast imaging being studied for use in women.1

 Supplemental assessment tools

-3. Cardiac testing should be performed in patients who may be started on anthracycline or trastuzumab.
+• Cardiac testing should be performed in patients who may be started on anthracycline (doxorubicin) or trastuzumab, which are chemotherapies associated with cardiac toxicity.

 Early predictions of outcomes

-Adverse prognostic factors are axillary node involvement, ER/PR negative and HER-2 neu negative (triple negative), lymphovascular invasion, and patients who are 35 years or less at diagnosis.
-Although data is limited, concurrent pregnancy is no longer thought to significantly change survival, even in patients with estrogen-receptor positive disease.16
+Predictors of poor prognosis are metastatic disease, axillary node involvement, estrogen receptor (ER)- and progesterone receptor (PR)- negative and HER-2 neu negative (triple negative) tumor histology, lymphovascular invasion, and age of 35 years or less at diagnosis.
+Concurrent pregnancy or use of assistive reproductive technology is no longer thought to significantly change survival, even in patients with estrogen-receptor positive disease.22

 Surgical treatment

 Types of surgery for treatment of breast cancer include breast-conserving surgery and mastectomy.
-Lumpectomy, partial mastectomy, quadrantectomy, and segmental mastectomy are all types of breast-conserving surgery.7 A sentinel lymph node biopsy is the minimum done to determine if there is node involvement, which affects prognosis as above.
-An axillary node dissection is a more extensive surgery for patients with known node involvement.
+Lumpectomy, partial mastectomy, quadrantectomy, and segmental mastectomy are all types of breast-conserving surgery.
+A sentinel lymph node biopsy is a sampling of the closest lymph node to the tumor; it is the minimum done to determine if there is node involvement, which affects prognosis as above.
+An axillary node dissection is a more extensive surgery to remove several lymph nodes for patients with known node involvement.23

 Breast reconstruction can be performed immediately at the time of mastectomy or delayed.
 Delayed reconstruction is typically recommended for patients that need radiation.
-Timing also depends on individual patient preference.
-Types of surgery for breast reconstruction after treatment include tissue flaps from native muscle tissue and silicone or saline implants +/- nipple-areolar preservation.
+Timing also depends on individual patient preference.24 Types of surgery for breast reconstruction after treatment include tissue flaps from native muscle tissue, and silicone or saline implants – with or without nipple-areolar preservation.
 Implant reconstruction involves initial placement of tissue expanders, gradual capsule expansion, followed by implant placement.
 Implants may be placed either subpectoral or prepectoral.
-The most common types of tissue flaps are transverse rectus abdominis muscle flaps, deep inferior epigastric perforator flaps, and latissimus dorsi flaps.7 Since these move muscle tissue that supports the core (either the abdomen or the upper back), muscle function may be affected.
+The most common types of tissue flaps are transverse rectus abdominis muscle flaps, deep inferior epigastric perforator flaps, and latissimus dorsi flaps.25 Since these move muscle tissue that supports the core (either the abdomen or the upper back), muscle function may be affected.
 Smoking and elevated BMI are thought to be unfavorable factors in predicting satisfaction with reconstruction.
-Potential complications include capsular fibrosis and implant loss.17
+Potential complications include capsular fibrosis and implant loss.24

 For those that cannot have or do not choose reconstruction, external breast prostheses are an option.
 They vary in size, shape, and weight are offered commercially at supply stores.
 Nipple prostheses are also available.
 Some breast-conserving and even mastectomy may spare the nipple.
 Nipple loss can be a difficult adjustment for patients, and a tattoo of a nipple may be an option.